-Mexico's aerospace industry is constituted by companies that manufacture, maintain, repair, fit, engineer, design and provide auxiliary services (airlines, test labs, training centers, etc.) to commercial and military aircraft.
+The aerospace industry in Mexico comprises companies that manufacture, maintain, repair, customize, engineer, design and provide auxiliary services (airlines, test laboratories, training centers, etc.) for commercial and military aircraft.

 •Experience.
-Mexico's experience and success in the development of industries such as the automotive and the electric-electronic contribute to an advanced manufacturing platform and infrastructure, favoring the development of the aerospace industry in the country and enabling the optimization of supply chains, common support programs and synergic advantages.
+Mexico's success in the development of industries such as the automotive and the electric-electronic, provides an advanced manufacturing and infrastructure platform, which encourages the development of the aerospace industry in Mexico and optimizes supply chains, common support programs and synergistic advantages.

 •Competitive Costs.
-According to a study performed by KPMG, Mexico is up to 15% more competitive in costs, compared to the United States.
+According to a study by KPMG, Mexico is 13.3% more cost competitive than the United States.

 •Innovation.
-The large number of universities and research centers for advanced manufacturing and materials favor the development of innovation projects in the industry.
+The large number of universities and research centers that focus on advanced manufacturing and materials encourage the development of innovation projects in the industry.

 •Certified Quality.
-Mexico is one of the few countries with a bilateral agreement for the mutual acknowledgement of aviation certification systems-BASA (Bilateral Aviation Safety Agreement) with the Federal Aviation Administration (FAA).
-In addition, companies have certified their processes based on ISO-9001, AS 9100 and NADCAP industry standards.
+Mexico is one of the few countries with a Bilateral Aviation Safety Agreement (BASA) with the Federal Aviation Administration (FAA).
+Companies in Mexico have certified their processes to comply with industry standards such as ISO-9001, AS9100 and NADCAP.